 In this section, you can review the reports of case types, frequency and sanctioning strategies of the Honor Board as reported by the NTC Committee of Academic Integrity.

 If you are applying to graduate school or a study abroad program, you may be informed that you need to have a Dean's Certification form completed.
 The Office of Student Conduct works in conjunction with the Academic Deans' Offices to complete all certification forms.
 Many students inquire as to what information will be released as a part of this process.
 As outlined in the NTC Code of Academic Conduct on page 12, records of a responsible finding in academic misconduct cases are maintained internally for seven years from the incident date (suspension and expulsion files are maintained indefinitely).
 Other than a potential grade impact or WF grade, internally maintained records do not include a transcript notation.
 Suspension, expulsion and degree revocation are noted on the transcript indefinitely.

 Students are encouraged to visit the NTC Student Success writing resources for citation and avoiding plagiarism, as well as the Academic Writing Center for all writing needs.
 Additionally, students should:

 For specific guidance on research skills and citation assistance, view the Tulane University Libraries' online guides.

 Faculty are provided support on engaged teaching through CELT, where there are also invaluable resources to create a culture of academic integrity in your courses.
 Some specific resources include:

-****NEW Faculty Tool-kit available here.
+****Faculty Tool-kit available here.
 This document includes: overview of the Honor Board process, reporting, cheating prevention, syllabus statements, paper writing resources you can give to students, etc.